NABILAAHMEDD/NYC-car-crashes-Analysis/README.md

 ##  Key Insights

-The dashboard reveals several important patterns:
+While working with the dashboard and exploring the data, I noticed some interesting patterns that stood out:

-1. **Peak Hours**: Most crashes occur during rush hours (8-9 AM, 5-6 PM)
+1. **Peak Hours**: I found that most crashes happen during the typical rush hours - between 8-9 AM and 5-6 PM.
+This makes sense since that's when the most traffic is on the roads.

-2. **Borough Distribution**: Brooklyn and Queens have the highest crash counts
+2. **Borough Distribution**: What really caught my attention was that Brooklyn and Queens consistently had the highest number of crashes compared to the other boroughs.
+Manhattan, despite being busy, actually had fewer incidents.

-3. **Contributing Factors**: Driver inattention/distraction is the leading cause
+3. **Contributing Factors**: When I looked at what causes crashes, driver inattention and distraction kept appearing as the top reason.
+It's a reminder of how important it is to stay focused while driving.

-4. **Seasonal Patterns**: Crashes peak during summer and fall months
+4. **Seasonal Patterns**: I noticed that crashes tend to peak during the summer and fall months.
+This could be related to more people being on the road during warmer weather or back-to-school traffic.

-5. **Safety Equipment**: Analysis shows correlation between safety equipment use and injury severity
+5. **Safety Equipment**: One thing that really stood out was the clear connection between using safety equipment (like seatbelts and helmets) and the severity of injuries.
+The data shows that proper safety gear makes a real difference.